V.J. Contracts to Provide Educational Services

 Services Outside District

-- District personnel authorized to develop and sign contracts for educational services are approved by the academic vice president.
+- District personnel authorized to develop and sign contracts for educational services are approved by the Chief Academic Officer (CAO).
 An up-to-date listing of authorized personnel is maintained, monitored, and on file in the Financial Services Office.

 - Contracts for educational services must be reviewed and signed by authorized district personnel prior to their execution ensuring consistent application of district policies and approved pricing.
 Designated contract writers are authorized to sign contract agreements with face values up to $5,000.
 Contract agreements in the amount of $5,000 or more, out-of-state contracts and foreign contracts are reviewed, authorized and signed by the academic vice president.
 Out-of-state and foreign contracts must be delivered at full cost recovery, as defined by Section 7 of the WTCS Financial Accounting Manual, to ensure that no direct or indirect costs associated with the contract are funded by the district.

-- Any pricing exceptions for clients or donation/consignment agreements resulting in contract pricing exceptions must be reviewed and authorized by the academic vice president before a contract is finalized.
+- Any pricing exceptions for clients or donation/consignment agreements resulting in contract pricing exceptions must be reviewed and authorized by the Chief Academic Officer (CAO) before a contract is finalized.
 In any case, a minimum of standard tuition and material fees must be charged to a client in an educational services contract.

 - The District Board of Trustees approves all contracts to provide educational services (training and technical assistance) via a summary report at their regular monthly meetings.

 When contracting with a service recipient located outside the district, but within the state, follow the current WTCS Protocol for Delivery of Contracted Services Over College District Boundaries.
 The college shall notify the district where the service recipient is located of the existence of the contract within 30 days of execution of the contract.
 This protocol communication is developed and monitored by the Business and Industry Services Office and handled through a communication between contract protocol contacts.